 - character reference;

-- Curriculum Vitae demonstrating current engagement with children/youth;
+- Curriculum Vitae demonstrating current engagement with children/youth, if relevant;

-- signed application form which agrees to contractual obligations and Host School’s policies and procedures.
+- signed application form which agrees to contractual obligations and host organisation’s policies and procedures.

-The application process will also usually include an interview with School Principal and Coach.
+The application process will also usually include an interview with the coach.
+In the case of Teacher Education Students, this will usually include the school principal or delegated representative.
 Admission into a CTM program is not automatic and will depend on various factors, such as availability, suitability, etc.

-At any point, the TES and/or Host School may choose to conclude the arrangement.
-This must be done in consultation with the CTM Regional Director and the relevant AC Program Director.
-Suitable documentation will be required for the TES’s record.
-If this occurs, the TES may continue their studies and complete the award through the standard mixed mode delivery.
+At any point, the student and/or host organisation may choose to conclude the arrangement.
+This must be done in consultation with the relevant Program Director (or equivalent).
+Suitable documentation will be required for the student’s record.
+If this occurs, the student may continue their studies and complete the award through the standard mixed mode delivery.